What is spa pool folliculitis?

 Spa pool folliculitis

-Spa pool folliculitis is due to an opportunistic bacterial infection of the skin, Pseudomonas aeruginosa.
-This can survive in warm water, even when adequately chlorinated, because of a biofilm on the tub surface or within the piping system.
+Spa pool folliculitis is due to an opportunistic bacterial infection of the skin by Pseudomonas aeruginosa or, less commonly, Aeromonas hydrophila.
+These ubiquitous Gram-negative bacteria can survive in warm water, even when adequately chlorinated, because of the formation of a biofilm on the tub surface or within the piping system.
 Contamination is more common if the water is inadequately treated or organic material, such as skin, is present.

 Spa pool folliculitis